 In 2020, federal legislation tied to the CARES Act created a new deduction that just about anyone can take, as long as you use the standard deduction.
-That means, if this applies to you, you can likely reduce your taxable income by $300 per tax return.
+That means, if this applies to you, you can likely reduce your taxable income by $300 on a single return, or $600 on a married filing jointly return.

 To qualify, your donation must be:

 - Money shared via cash, check or debit card (in other words, this doesn’t include donating stuff or services, like dropping $300 worth of furniture and clothes at your local thrift shop, or donating graphic design services to your favorite community group);